evangipson/rime/README.md

 - Range is as far as you want
 - Coin 1: [Pillby](#pillby)
 - Coin 2: [Finnegan](#finnegan)
+- Work most of the time unless [Pillby](#pillby) really needs them to, for instance when he's trapped outside a castle

 # Games
 ## Three-Dragon Ante